Pinal Airpark: History

 The infrastructure installed at Marana during World War II was extensive.
 This included water, sewer, and gas systems that were still used until some problems developed in the 1990s.
 There was a massive storm drain system.
 The airfield had a railroad spur line and railroad station.

 Marana closed after World War II.
 In 1948, after the establishment of the U.S. Air Force as an independent service, Pinal County accepted a deed to the property, subsequent to the Air Force's disposal of most of the buildings, waterlines, gas lines, and electrical lines.
 From 1948 to 1951, Pinal County leased the property to multiple tenants, and from 1951 to 1956, Marana was reused as a contractor-operated USAF basic flying school, operated by Darr Aeronautical Technical Company.

-Marana became the headquarters of all Central Intelligence Agency air operations during the Vietnam War years, when it was the primary facility of Intermountain Airlines, a wholly owned CIA "front" company which was used to supply covert operations in Southeast Asia and elsewhere.
+Marana became the headquarters of all Central Intelligence Agency air operations during the Vietnam War years, when it was the primary facility of Intermountain Aviation, a wholly owned CIA "front" company which was used to supply covert operations in Southeast Asia and elsewhere.
 Intermountain was infamous for its thinly veiled CIA special ops which included development and use of the Fulton Skyhook, but its cover was its non-scheduled freight and maintenance operations.
 Marana was the principal continental United States maintenance base for Southeast Asia CIA operations including Air America and Continental Air Services.
 The Marana facility was subsequently acquired by the closely Agency-linked Evergreen International Airlines, which performed aircraft modification and maintenance at the airfield.

+Marana Air Park first became a storage site for commercial aircraft in 1972 as part of a diversification strategy by Intermountain.
+By the end of the year, in part due to retirements of narrowbody jet aircraft driven by new widebody aircraft, over 40 large commercial aircraft were stored from Pan Am, Universal, Allegheny Airlines and Hughes Tool (which at the time owned Hughes Airwest).